aimmazlan/ETL-Pipeline/ReadMe.md

 <h1 align="center">Projects</h1>

 ## Overview
 This Python Repository (Repo) houses all of the code for ETL/ELT projects.
 Please feel free to take these and run with them.
-Make them your own and find you own insights.
+Make them your own and find your own insights.
 I really do hope this is helpful and helps you in any way.

 ## Getting Started